ruuddrummen/react-signal-forms/README.md

 > ⚠️ Touched signals are coming soon.

-Create field specifications for your form data:
+Create specifications for your forms:

 ```tsx
 interface IYourData {